The Classic Anxiety Attack

 Fear of the Unknown

-Everyone gets anxious about things, but people with generalised anxiety disorder are anxious all the time, often for no specific reason, and it can have a negative impact on the way they live.
+Everyone gets anxious about things.
+However, people with generalised anxiety disorder are anxious all the time, often for no specific reason.
+The anxiety has a negative impact on the lives of those suffering with anxiety attacks.

 Sometimes it feels like I’m spending every minute of my life thinking about the future because part of me believes that if I’m not prepared for every possibility then I’m not going to be happy.